ganeti/ganeti/man/gnt-backup.rst

 The ``--remove`` option can be used to remove the instance after it was exported.
 This is useful to make one last backup before removing the instance.

+The ``--zero-free-space`` option can be used to zero the free space of the instance prior to exporting it, saving space if compression is used.

 The exit code of the command is 0 if all disks were backed up successfully, 1 if no data was backed up or if the configuration